Updated: Mar 1

 3. Lemon Thyme

 To go all-natural with mosquito repellent, you can't beat Lemon Thyme.
 Studies show that its essential oil is 62 percent as effective as DEET.

-Neem trees not only deter mosquitoes and other pests, but when its seeds and leaves are placed in a pouch and placed in a water source, its a natural way to prevent mosquitoes from laying their eggs there.
+Neem trees not only deter mosquitoes and other pests but when their seeds and leaves are placed in a pouch and placed in a water source, it's a natural way to prevent mosquitoes from laying their eggs there.

 50 percent of all cats (including lions and tigers) go crazy with the taste and scent of catnip, and it's said to help deter mosquitoes too.